Gameday inactives, injuries and weather: Week 5

 Las Vegas

+Inactives: DL Maliek Collins, OT Brandon Parker, WR Bryan Edwards, OG Patrick Omameh and S Dallin Leavitt

 Lineup notes: RB Josh Jacobs (hip) practiced fully all week and is good for Week 5.
 WR Bryan Edwards (foot, ankle) is out.
 TE Darren Waller (knee) has been limited all week, but he’s good to go.
-WR Henry Ruggs (knee, hamstring) practiced fully Thursday and Friday but draws a questionable tag.
+WR Henry Ruggs (knee, hamstring) makes his return to play through a questionable tag.

 Kansas City